iocchi/PetriNetPlans/PNPros/README.txt

 Note: Install 'xterm' if the system complains about it (sudo apt-get install xterm)

 How to test rp_action
 =====================

-Move to the PNPros/example/rp_action folder
+Move to the PNPros/example/rp_action/scripts folder

+Run ./run-dis-B1-plan.sh

+You should see a robot moving on stage following the plan specified in run-dis-B1-plan.sh (sensing, by default)

+If it does not work, try to run ./run-dis-B1.sh and debug your ROS setting with rviz